-Chinese audiophile products, affectionally dubbed ‘Chi-fi’, are storming the portable hi-fi scene.
-The majority falls in the affordable segment, rivalling previously etablished companies; but there’s also movement in the upper-end. qdc has been around for a while, but managed to remain somewhat of ‘well-kept secret’ in the West.
+Chinese audiophile products, affectionately dubbed ‘Chi-fi’, are storming the portable hi-fi scene.
+The majority falls in the affordable segment, rivaling previously established companies; but there’s also movement in the upper-end. qdc has been around for a while, but managed to remain somewhat of ‘well-kept secret’ in the West.
 But don’t let that fool you, as qdc is currently topping the sales in Eastern-Asia, gaining respect for their quality products, and musical line-up.
-It’s time for The Headphone List to take a look at their flagship offering; the qdc Gemini, boasting 8 BA drivers and verstile bass switch.
+It’s time for The Headphone List to take a look at their flagship offering; the qdc Gemini, boasting 8 BA drivers and versatile bass switch.

 Drivers: 8 BA drivers